Mike's X Developer API Blog

 Leave the terminal window running - any webhook events, including the security check, will be displayed in that window.

-To stop the webhook server: Press Ctrl+C
+To stop the webhook server: Press Ctrl+C in the terminal.

-) to register a webhook with the X API.
+You can now use the generated URL (ending in /webhook) to register a webhook with the X API.
 See the next section for a tutorial on webhook registration.

 Registering a Webhook With X